Sunday, December 31, 2017

 6. The Best of Everything

-While we don’t know what the final tracklist order was supposed to be, we can take the album that was released, remove the Stewart tracks, and fill the blanks.
+While we don’t know what the final tracklist order was supposed to be, we can take the album that was released, remove the Stewart tracks, and fill in the blanks.
 "Trailer" was later rerecorded by Petty with his original band Mudcrutch, and he also rerecorded "The Apartment Song" for his solo album, Full Moon Fever.
 I stick with the originals for Southern Accents, even though "The Apartment Song" is a demo (with Stevie Nicks on backup vocals).

 All the “missing” tracks can be found on the box set Playback.